On the existence of supporting broken book decompositions for contact forms in dimension 3: Reeb vector fields and broken book decompositions

-Recall that a {\it rational open book decomposition} of a closed 3-manifold~$M$ is a pair $(K,\F)$ where $K$ is an oriented link called the {\it binding} of the open book and $M\setminus K$ fibers over $\mathbb{S}^1$, and near every component $k$ of $K$ the foliation is as in Figure \ref{figure: rational}.
-The fibers define the foliation $\F$ of $M\setminus K$ and a page of the open book is the closure of a leaf of $\F$ which is obtained by its union with $K$.
-The adjective {\it rational} is dropped when moreover each page is embedded.
+Recall that a {\it rational open book decomposition} of a closed 3-manifold~$M$ is a pair $(K,\F)$ where $K$ is an oriented link called the {\it binding} of the open book and $\F$ is a foliation of $M\setminus K$ defined by a fibration of $M\setminus K$ over~$\mathbb{S}^1$.
+Near every component $k$ of $K$ the foliation is as in Figure \ref{figure: radialcomponent}: in local cylindrical coordinates~$(r, \theta, z)$ the leaves are given by $\theta=$ cst.
+A {\it page} of the open book is the closure of a leaf of $\F$ which is obtained by its union with $K$.
+In this context the pages are embedded in their interior, but only immersed along their boundary.
+The adjective {\it rational} is dropped when moreover the pages are embedded along their boundary.
 So in an {\it open book decomposition} each page appears exactly once along each component of the binding.
 In both cases we say that $k$ is radial with respect to $\F$.

+Given a contact form~$\lambda$ on~$M$, a rational open book decomposition~$(K, \F)$ of~$M$ {\it carries}~$\lambda$ if its Reeb vector field~$R_\lambda$ is tangent to the binding~$K$ and positively transverse to the interior of the pages.
+Compared with the standard definition of Giroux \cite{Gi}, we de not assume here that the binding is positively tangent to the Reeb vector field with respect to the orientation induced by the pages.

+In the previous context, any page~$S$ of the open book decomposition is a Birkhoff section for~$R_\lambda$ and the dynamics of~$R_\lambda$ may be studied through the first-return map~$f_S:S\to S$ induced by~$R_\lambda$.
+In particular, $f_S$ preserves the area-form $d\lambda|_{TS}$ in the interior of $S$.
+Moreover, $f_S$ is a {\it flux-zero} homeomorphism as in Definition~\ref{defn: fluxzero}.